-Writing is a craft and a learned skill.
-No-one expects your first draft to come out fully formed.
+Writing something can take time.
 Have confidence in the story and allow it to come out on its own.
-Planning helps – such as creating a timeline and/or chapter headings to keep the whole story in mind.
-It allows you to know how far you have come and how much more there is to do.
-The editing process comes later so don’t worry too much about the details and just get the whole story out and into words.
+Planning can be helpful.
+For example, making a timeline or chapter headings can help to keep the whole story in your mind.
+This also helps you to see how far you have come and how much more there is to do.

-It is useful to have a writing coach who can help to set specific and measurable goals and deadlines.
-Working with an editor can help you polish and refine the story.
-You might also consider joining a writing community, as this can really help a lot.
-Having peers to talk to and support your writing journey can motivate you to keep going.
-This is what the Book Whisperers is all about!
+For some people, it can be helpful to work with a writing coach.
+They can help set specific goals and deadlines.
+Working with an editor can help you improve the story.
+You could also join a writing group or writing community.
+Having people to talk to and support your writing journey can help you to keep going.

 In March 2020, when we knew we were going into lockdown, I sat down with a couple of my author friends and discussed what we could do to help our community.
 We figured – as authors and publishers – the thing we really could do was to help people spend the time in lockdown writing that book they had always thought of doing.
 So we created a website, and a free Facebook group, alongside three basic six-week courses in writing.